aosabook/500lines/blockcode/blockcode.markdown

     drawTurtle();
 ```

 Now we can use the functions above, with the `Menu.item` function from `menu.js`, to make blocks for the user to build scripts from.
-These will be what get dragged into place to make the user's programs.
+These are dragged into place to make the user's programs.

 ```javascript
     Menu.item('Left', left, 5, 'degrees');